meshcloud/meshcloud-docs/docs/meshstack.identity-federation.md

 ### Externally-provisioned Identities

 Some public cloud platforms like [Microsoft Azure](./meshstack.azure.index.md) or [Google Cloud Platform](./meshstack.gcp.index.md) feature their own directory services for cloud-based or hybrid user identities.
 Enterprises provision cloud identities by synchronizing an on-premise directory to the cloud.
-These setups are especially common for enterprises using Office 365 or Google G-Suite.
+These setups are especially common for enterprises using Office 365 or Google Google Workspace.

 meshStack supports using user identities from these cloud directories for the resepective cloud [meshPlatform](./meshcloud.platforms.md). meshStack calls these **externally provisioned user identities** because provisioning and identity federation between on-premise and cloud-directory happens outside of meshStack.